openiddict/openiddict-documentation/introduction.md

 federated or Integrated Windows Authentication (NTLM/Kerberos).
 While convenient, using a membership stack like ASP.NET Core Identity is not required.

 > [!TIP]
-> In ASP.NET and ASP.NET Core, integration with OpenIddict is typically done by enabling the pass-through mode to handle requests in a controller action,
+> When used with ASP.NET or ASP.NET Core, integration with OpenIddict is typically done by enabling the pass-through mode to handle requests in a
-> in a Razor Page, in a Web Form or in a minimal API handler or, for more complex scenarios, by directly using its advanced events model.
+> controller action, in a Razor Page, in a Web Form or in a minimal API handler or, for more complex scenarios, by directly using its advanced events model.

 ### Pass-through support